- Special offers

 |No Booking Fee Offer Valid Monday to Thursday Evening performances between 27 March to 29 April 2017.||Was£35.00||Now£35.00||SavingNo fees|

-About the showWith five years since he last made an appearance on a West End stage as Fagin in Cameron Mackintosh’s acclaimed production of Oliver! which closed in 2011, The Miser will mark Griff Rhys-Jones’ return to London Theatre, taking the lead role in Sean Foley’s new adaptation of the Moliere comedy classic The Miser
+About the showWith five years since he last made an appearance on a West End stage as Fagin in Cameron Mackintosh’s acclaimed production of Oliver! which closed in 2011, The Miser marks Griff Rhys-Jones’ return to London theatre, taking the lead role in Sean Foley’s new adaptation of the Moliere comedy classic The Miser

 Griff is best known by many for his years of acclaimed television satire in the 1980s and 1990s with his comedy partner Mel Smith, including BBC favourites such as Not the Nine O’Clock News and Alas Smith and Jones, along with the film Morons From Outer Space, while recently he has made a move heading up much loved BBC documentaries such as Three Men in a Boat with fellow comedians Rory McGrath and Dara O’Brien.

 His most acclaimed work however has always been in the theatre, having won an Olivier Award for his performance as the title character in the 1984 production of Charley’s Aunt, as well as winning another Olivier in 1994 for An Absolute Turkey.
 His return to the stage therefore in the lead of this comedy classic has been greatly anticipated.

 Rhys-Jones is joined by the award-winning comedian, Lee Mack, in his London theatre debut.
 Lee Mack is well known for television and stand-up work, and his extensive sold out stand up tours.